-What most people don’t understand about metaphysics is that everything is interlinked and this is something that’s not appreciated enough.
-What this means is that if any aspect of your life goes down, it will drag other areas down as well.
+What most people don’t understand about metaphysics is that everything is interlinked.
+This is something that’s not being appreciated or emphasised enough.
+If any aspect of your life goes down, it will also drag other areas down.
 This is part of metaphysics theory itself and not something I made up.
-There is something we call 三方四正 in Zi Wei Dou Shu, and it’s also the reason why one ‘god’ in your BaZi chart can represent multiple things – like how the wealth element represent both a man’s wealth and wife.
+There is something we call 三方四正 in Zi Wei Dou Shu, and it’s also the reason why one ‘god’ in your BaZi chart can represent multiple things – like how the wealth element represents both a man’s wealth and wife.
 There is a reason for this.

 There is a really old blog post which doesn’t get enough attention, which is this one: Why Your Wealth, Success and Marriage Are Interconnected?

-- Someone who is successful at work will know what they are working for.
+- Someone successful at work will know what they are working for.
 Their family.
-The wife and children and their center and their motivation, and they will, of course, work hard to make sure everything is well for them.
+The wife and children and their centre and their motivation, and they will, of course, work hard to make sure everything is well for them.
 There is a kind of drive and motivation that you cannot explain when you know you have loved ones to take care of.

 - Let’s also be open enough to admit this: How well you do in your life will determine what kind of partner you attract.
 This, in turn, will also determine how well you do in other areas of your life because of the profound impact our life partners can have on us.
-It’s a bit of a feedback loop and a chicken-and-egg situation, but the bottom line is, both of you need to get your act together before a marriage can work and both your lives are uplifted.
+It’s a bit of a feedback loop and a chicken-and-egg situation, but the bottom line is that both parties need to get their act together before marriage can work and your lives are uplifted.

-- As an example: When you are happy and materially comfortable, you can take better care of yourself and your health will be better as well which you can then put that energy into the above two points.
+- For example: When you are happy and materially comfortable, you can take better care of yourself, and your health will improve.
+You can then put that energy into the above two points.

-What I’m saying to say here is that a balanced life is one which creates a virtuous feedback loop so that all areas of your life are doing well.
-It’s really not rocket science, just that we are living in such a fast paced world that we perhaps forget to slow down and ruminate on such topics.
+I’m saying here that a balanced life creates a virtuous feedback loop so that all areas of your life are doing well.
+It’s not rocket science, just that we live in such a fast-paced world that we perhaps forget to slow down and ruminate on such topics.

-I have a lot of friends who are doing well in their careers, but their love lives are a huge mess.
-There will also be a group where marriage is doing well, but it is under strain due to financial issues.
-There is another group where both finances and marriage are doing well, but they don’t have the health to enjoy it.
+Many of my friends are doing well in their careers, but their love lives are a huge mess.
+There will also be a group where marriage is doing well but is under strain due to financial issues.
+There is another group where finances and marriage are doing well, but they don’t have the health to enjoy it.

-Don’t just mindlessly pursue one aspect of your life and ignore the others.
-Application of metaphysics was never meant to be like this and you would be extremely foolish to think so.
+Don’t mindlessly pursue one aspect of your life and ignore the others.
+Applying metaphysics was never meant to be like this; you would be extremely foolish to think so.
 If you think all lawyers, investment bankers, or politicians have top-notch charts – trust me, they don’t.

-Learning metaphysics has made me even more of a realist than I already was before I went into this field.
-There will be good people; there will be bad people who will eventually turn good vice versa; there will also be people who will always be bad.
-There will always be opposite ends of the spectrum to everything – wealth, intelligence, happiness.
+Learning metaphysics made me more of a realist than before entering this field.
+There will be good people; there will be bad people who will eventually turn good, and vice versa; there will also be people who will always be bad.
+There will always be opposite ends of the spectrum to everything – wealth, intelligence, and happiness.
 You name it.
-That’s just how the world is and I always felt there is some wisdom in accepting that the world will always have such duality and it’s precisely what the Yin Yang symbol represents.
+That’s just how the world is, and I always felt there is some wisdom in accepting that the world will always have such duality, and it’s precisely what the Yin Yang symbol represents.

-I’ve stated many times that I don’t like doing things the way some practitioners are doing now, making everything seem so happy-go-lucky and that one can get rich or whatever you want as long as you learn what your BaZi is like.
-This is an imbalanced approach, and an imbalanced approach is a dangerous one.
+I’ve often stated that I don’t like doing things the way some practitioners are, making everything seem so happy-go-lucky and that one can get rich or whatever you want as long as you learn what your BaZi is like.
+This is an imbalanced approach, and an imbalanced approach is dangerous.
 I would go as far as to argue that BaZi is the last thing you should look at if you wish to change your life.
 Let self-awareness and personal cultivation be the first step, and metaphysics as the supplement.

-You will see a lot of people marketing metaphysics as an art that can help you get the perfect job or gain wealth easily.
-I’m telling you now that this is the absolute worst way you can apply metaphysics.
-If someone is lazy and doesn’t have any skills or knowledge he or she can make use of, and yet expects wealth, the right thing to do is to tell the person to wake up and stop day-dreaming.
+You will see many people marketing metaphysics as an art that can help you get the perfect job or gain wealth easily.
+I’m telling you now that this is the worst way to apply metaphysics.
+If someone is lazy and doesn’t have any skills or knowledge he or she can make use of and yet expects wealth, the right thing to do is to tell the person to wake up and stop daydreaming.

 If your natal chart is challenging, and the first 40 years of your life saw you encountering negative 10-year phases (大運) as well, you shouldn’t expect your life to turn around just because you attended a BaZi or metaphysics course.
-Every 10-year phase is interconnected, and if one didn’t manage to build a strong foundation in one’s earlier years, rebuilding it will definitely take time.
-How you spend your time and how you deal with your problems while you are undergoing these negative 10-year phases matter a lot too.
-This is exactly why I wrote about how to read your BaZi chart holistically because you need to take the previous phases and what you’ve been through into account as well.
+Every 10-year phase is interconnected, and rebuilding will take time if one didn’t build a strong foundation in earlier years.
+How you spend your time and deal with your problems while undergoing these negative 10-year phases also matters.
+This is exactly why I wrote about how to read your BaZi chart holistically because you need to take the previous phases and what you’ve been through into account.

-Just because you got a BaZi or Zi Wei Dou Shu reading done does not mean you will definitely be able to transcend your chart.
-It’s not as simple as going “OK, this year I need to take note of this, and everything will be OK”.
-Fine, it might work for the smaller matters, but for the bigger issues, this haphazard method isn’t going to cut it.
+Just because you got a BaZi or Zi Wei Dou Shu reading done does not mean you will be able to transcend your chart.
+It’s not as simple as going, “OK, this year, I need to take note of this, and everything will be OK”.
+Fine, it might work for the smaller matters, but this haphazard method isn’t cut for the bigger issues.
 Transcending your chart takes months and even years of preparation.

-Remember metaphysics is about a study of cause-and-effect.
-Every action, and even every thought counts.
+Remember, metaphysics is about the study of cause and effect.
+Every action and even every thought counts.

 I wish to remind everyone that all these things I blog about are the product of what I’ve reflected on and how my life has panned out so far.
-Each transition into a new 10-year phase, to being in my worst 10-year phase and finally moving into my positive phase and experience an upturn.
-I can remember everything that I went through and the voice in my head as I went through them, and how different of a person I was as I move into each new 10-year phase regardless of whether it was a positive or negative one.
-Yes, your 10-year phases can represent your environment but remember it also represents your mindset and that’s the important part.
-Think back to the people who are in similar negative environments, but yet can turn out so different – you can’t always blame the environment, can you?
+Each transition into a new 10-year phase, to my worst 10-year phase, and finally moving into my positive phase and experiencing an upturn.
+I can remember everything I went through, the voice in my head as I went through them, and how different of a person I was as I moved into each new 10-year phase, regardless of whether it was a positive or negative one.
+Yes, your 10-year phases can represent your environment but remember it also represents your mindset, and that’s the important part.
+Think back to the people in similar negative environments but can turn out so different – you can’t always blame the environment, can you?

 Don’t let me or any practitioner out there define what transcending your chart means for you.
 Everyone’s life is different.
-The only thing I can say is that if there is something you are unhappy with, see what you can do about it but bear in mind doing something doesn’t always mean taking an action per se – it can also mean to let go and having the courage to accept things the way it is, and the paradox here is that it may be through acceptance that the actual change starts.
+The only thing I can say is that if there is something you are unhappy with, see what you can do about it but bear in mind doing something doesn’t always mean taking action per se – it can also mean letting go and having the courage to accept things the way it is.
+The paradox here is that it may be through acceptance that the actual change starts.
 Sometimes it even means breaking the beliefs you’ve held on to for your entire life.